weijiekwang/AERPAW/README.md

 ```
 and un-comment the `./Vehicle/startVehicle.sh` and `./Radio/startRadio.sh` lines.
 Save and close.

-Set up the radio transmitter on the UAV:
+On the drone E-VM, set up the radio transmitter:

 ```
 cd /root/Profiles/ProfileScripts/Radio
 cp Samples/startGNURadio-ChannelSounder-RX.sh startRadio.sh
 ```

-Set up the rover search on the UAV:
+Set up the rover search on the drone:

 ```
 cd /root/Profiles/ProfileScripts/Vehicle